DiantArts/CodingStyle/README.md

 } // namespace space
 ```

+### Basic rules
 Always place code in namespace.
 Never use `using namespace` in the global scope and prefer `using` over `using namespace`, always in the smallest scope possible.
 Avoid namespace aliases in header files except for common aliases like :
 ```cpp
 using::std::string_literals::operator""s;
 ```
 Never include inside namespaces.

-Use the namespace detail for internal details that are not visible in the public interface and that should be ignored by external users.
+Use the namespace `detail` for internal details that are not visible in the public interface and that should be ignored by external users.
 Never declare anything inside namespace `std`.
 Unnamed namespaces must be prefered over static functions and variables.
 Place variables and functions inside namespaces rather than inside a class they aren't related to or a simple class that only stands for it if it doesn't make sense.
 Namespaces shouldn't add indentations.